 As always, Melissa’s did a superb job presenting their beautiful produce.

 During the presentation, Karen and Andrew told us about the best butternut squash soup they’d ever had.
 Why was it so amazing?
 Two main reasons:

-- Butternut squash stock was used instead of a typical vegetable stock — one that includes the use of a variety of vegetables, or a meat stock.
-(The butternut squash stock intensifies the squash flavor, while vegetable or meat stocks are not only stronger , but have additional, and potentially distracting, flavors.)
+- Butternut squash stock was used instead of a typical vegetable stock that includes more than one vegetable.
+The butternut squash stock intensifies the squash flavor.

 - The omission of cream, which while delicious, takes away from the flavor of the squash.